 The Bright-Line Test rules apply to all residential investment properties bought on or after 1 October 2015.
+The current Rules are changing 1 July 2024.

 The rules also apply to New Zealand tax resident who buy overseas residential properties.